-Some are documented Louvre facts and some are just legends or myths.
-Some are academic and some are just Louvre Museum fun facts.
+Some are documented Louvre facts, and some are just legends or myths.
+Some are academic, and some are just trivia.

 Check out some of the best Louvre Museum facts –

-Louvre Museum is massive
+1. Louvre Museum is massive

-As you are aware, out of the 380,000 artifacts available the Museum only displays 35,000 works of art in eight curatorial departments.
+As you are aware, out of the 380,000 artifacts available, the museum only displays 35,000 works of art in eight curatorial departments.

-Louvre Museum is quite popular
+2. Louvre Museum is quite popular

 Of this, 30 % are local French tourists while the rest are foreign tourists.

-The United States and China contribute the most to Louvre Museum crowd.
+The United States and China contribute the most to the Louvre Museum crowd.

 With so many people visiting Louvre, you must buy your Louvre Museum tickets online and skip the line.

-Musée du Louvre had humble beginnings
+3. Musée du Louvre had humble beginnings

 It was built as a fortress in 1190 AD and converted into a royal palace in the 16th century.

 The French Monarchy stayed there till the French revolution moved them to the Palace of Versailles in 1793.

-The same year, on 10 August 1793 the Louvre museum was born.
+The same year, on 10 August 1793, the Louvre museum was born.

 On show were the paintings and artwork confiscated from the royal family and French nobility – 537 in all.

-Louvre Museum is divided into eight departments
+4. Louvre Museum is divided into eight departments

-Louvre Museum is divided into eight departments.
 They are Near Eastern Antiquities, Egyptian Antiquities, Greek, Etruscan and Roman Antiquities, Islamic Art, Sculptures, Decorative Arts, Paintings, and Prints and Drawings.

-You can get lost in Louvre
+5. You can get lost in Louvre

 The galleries are divided into three wings – the Denon, Richelieu, and Sully wings.
 Each of these wings has more than 70 rooms.

-Louvre Museum was once called Musée Napoleon
+6. Louvre Museum was once called Musée Napoleon

-Napoleon Bonaparte was once the chief patron of Louvre Museum.
-Napoleon who was fighting battles on every front would bring back the exploits of his war for display in the Museum.
+Napoleon, who was fighting battles on every front, would bring back the exploits of his war for display in the museum.

-The Axe Historique, also known as the historical axis of Paris is a line of monuments and buildings that extends from the center of Paris, France, to the west.
+The Axe Historique, also known as the historical axis of Paris, is a line of monuments and buildings that extends from the center of Paris, France, to the west.

 The Louvre is the nucleus and is bang in the middle of this axis.

-There are two Louvre Museums in the World
+8. There are two Louvre Museums in the World

 Yes, that’s right.
 There are two Louvre Museums – one in Paris and another in Abu Dhabi.